Phone-Review-App/SakuraSignal/.github/pull_request_template.md

-3. Anything you might wish to raise related to this pull request:
+4. Anything you might wish to raise related to this pull request:

 # Checklist
 You have:-
-- [ ] pulled latest version of the main branch
+- [ ] pulled the latest version of the main branch
-- [ ] included the issue number(s), if any
+- [ ] Included the issue number(s), if any
-- [ ] write a clear and simple summaries of the Pull Request
+- [ ] Write a clear and simple summary of the Pull Request